(Disclosure: Some of the links below may be affiliate links)

 Advantages of rebalancing

 The apparent advantage of rebalancing is that your asset allocation stays the same over time.
 If you based your asset allocation on your risk tolerance, then the risks of your portfolio remain aligned to your risk tolerance.
-This is very important for some people.
+This stable allocation is essential for some people.

 If you have several kinds of stocks in your portfolio, rebalancing can also help the diversity in your portfolio.
 For instance, you could allocate 40% of your portfolio to Swiss stocks and 60% to U.S. stocks.
 If the U.S. Stocks do very well, you may well end up with 80% U.S. stocks instead of 60%.
 You just lost diversification in your portfolio.